-- there is a condition allowing them to be on the licence (for example, a junior sports club) - o it holds a restaurant and cafe licence (until 11pm) - o it holds an on-premises licence with restaurant conditions (until 11pm)

-Other circumstances that permit minors on licensed premises are if the minor is:

-- o having a meal, or - o is a resident of the premises if accommodation is supplied, or - o employed by the licensee but not involved in the supply of alcohol, or - completing a VCGLR approved training program in hospitality if it is part of a hospitality training program and the course provider has the approval of the Victorian Commission for Gambling and Licensing Regulation for that to occur.
+- there is a condition allowing them to be on the licence (for example, a junior sports club) - o it holds a restaurant and cafe licence (until 11pm) - it holds an on-premises licence with restaurant conditions (until 11pm) - Other circumstances that permit minors on licensed premises are if the minor is: - having a meal, or - ${\circ}$ $\,$ is a resident of the premises if accommodation is supplied, or - o employed by the licensee but not involved in the supply of alcohol, or - completing a VGCCC approved training program in hospitality if it is part of a hospitality training program and the course provider has the approval of the VGCCC for that to occur.
 This approval is normally given in writing and under the condition they are closely supervised whilst serving.